-There's nothing more frustrating than downloading or transferring a video onto your Android phone, only to be greeted with “can't open file” or “unsupported audio codec” when you try to play it.
-So how do you fix the unsupported video file error?
-Read on and we will guide you through the solution.
+There's nothing more frustrating than downloading or transferring a video onto your Android phone, only to be greeted with audio codec and video codec related errors.
+Some of the common error messages include “can't open file” or “unsupported video format”.
+So how do you fix these aforementioned error messages?
+Read on and we will guide you through a solution.

 Before we get into the details, it’s worth explaining why and how this problem occurs.
 It’s all about the codecs and containers.